St Joseph’s Ward

 Staying Connected with Loved Ones

-Activity-based Programme and Bedside Sessions
+Activity-based Programme and Inclusive Care

 The holistic and compassionate approach at St Joseph’s Ward ensures that patients receive the best possible care during their stay, while also valuing the importance of supporting their loved ones through the challenging times.